 Team Building Program (Adults)

 - Teamwork / Basic flight physics / Risk assessment

 - This 6 hour program must be scheduled in advance

 NASA Regional Educator Resource Center (Educators & Interns)

-K – 12 and University Educators: Programs are offered to educators and future educators.
+K – 12 and University Educators: Adult programs are offered to educators and future educators.
 These programs provide free NASA materials, monthly STEM workshops, NASA online training opportunities, STEM conferences and intern opportunities to future educators.

 The NASA Regional Educator Resource Center (RERC) is located in The Museum of Aviation’s Education Center and serves as a preview and distribution center for NASA produced educational materials which focus on Science, Technology, Engineering and Mathematics (STEM) curriculum.
 It offers K-12 and University educators teaching in Georgia easy access to STEM resources suitable for use in their classrooms.

 For more information call Clare Swinford at (478) 222-7547 or email firstname.lastname@example.org.
 You can also click on the sections below for more information or use our contact form.